 O2's parent company - Telefónica - is focused on the UK as one of its most important markets.
 Including Giffgaff, Tesco Mobile, Sky Mobile and Lycamobile, O2 manages a total of 34.1 million connections.

 O2 5G cities and towns

-O2 has launched 5G in each of the UK's capital cities - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
-Additionally, O2 has rolled out 5G to Leeds (where it has an office) as well as O2's home town of Slough where its head office is based.
+O2 originally launched 5G in each of the UK's capital cities - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
+O2 also rolled out 5G to Leeds (where it has an office) as well as O2's home town of Slough where its head office is based.